 - Contribute volunteer time & effort to WEST.

-- Work must have been created within the last two years
+Work presented must have been created within the last two years.

-4. A current CV that includes previous art shows and your intended display location for the WEST tour, which must be within the geographic boundaries of WEST.
+- A current CV that includes previous art shows AND your intended display location for the WEST tour.

-$100 – contributing artist, significant time*** (inc min 1 logo Sponsor) – due on or before April 30
+$100 – contributing artist, significant time (including recruiting at least 1 logo Sponsor)

 Although all artists are expected to contribute time and sweat equity in some way, some choose to pay a higher entry fee instead.
-The tour is organized and operated by the artists themselves, on a cooperative and volunteer basis, for the benefit of all members of the group.
-Committees are formed early in the year to handle the various aspects of the tour.
-Those not paying the higher entry fee are expected to help with such jobs as: General Manager, Treasurer & Budget, Sponsor Fund-raising, Website design & maintenance, Brochure/map assembly, Advertising & Publicity & promotion, Printing, Social media, E-mail list & invitations, Event organization, Poster Distribution… etc.
+The Tour is organized and operated by the artists themselves, on a cooperative and volunteer basis, for the benefit of all members of the group.
+Committees are formed early in the year to handle the various aspects of the Tour.

 Artists are expected to attend all general group meetings and the meetings of the committees they join.
-Those not giving sufficient time or effort to the Tour may be asked to withdraw or to pay the higher entry fee.
-This will be determined by the group as a whole.
-All artists must display signs just prior to the tour and during the tour, to promote both the tour and their own location.
+Those not giving sufficient time or effort to the Tour may be asked to withdraw or to pay the higher entry fee – as (unanimously) determined by the other WEST artists.